Street Fighter: Street Fighter II (1991)

 Street Fighter II was released in 1991 following an unsuccessful attempt to brand the 1989 beat 'em up game Final Fight as the Street Fighter sequel.
 It is one of the earliest arcade games for Capcom's CP System hardware and was designed by Akira Nishitani and Akira Yasuda, who also made Final Fight and Forgotten Worlds.

 Street Fighter II: The World Warrior is the first one-on-one fighting game to give players a choice from a variety of player characters with different moves, allowing for more varied matches.
 Each player character has a unique fighting style with approximately 30 or more moves, including new grappling moves and throws, and two or three special attacks.
 In the single-player mode, the player character is pitted sequentially against the seven other main characters before confronting the final four bosses, exclusively CPU-controlled.
 As in the original, a second player can join anytime for competitive matches.

 The original Japanese version of Street Fighter II introduced an African-American boxer boss character that shared the physical characteristics and likeness of real-life boxer Mike Tyson.
+(The character was originally named "Mike Bison".
 To avoid a likeness infringement lawsuit, Capcom rotated the names of three of the boss characters for international versions of the game.
 The final boss, named Vega in the Japanese version, was given the M. Bison name, the talon-wielding Spanish warrior, named Balrog in the Japanese version, was renamed Vega and the boxer became Balrog.
+In a 2019 interview, Mike Tyson himself was asked about the "Mike Bison" character design, and revealed that he was "honored by the impersonation".)

 Street Fighter II eclipsed its predecessor in popularity, eventually turning Street Fighter into a multimedia franchise.
 It had an unexpectedly phenomenal impact on gaming.
 More than $10 billion in inflation-adjusted revenue as of 2017 was grossed from all versions, mostly from arcades.
 More than 14 million cartridges were sold for the Super Nintendo Entertainment System and Sega Genesis/Mega Drive.